Mantle/Mantle/README.md

 - The superclass's implementation of `+JSONKeyPathsByPropertyKey` is invoked and `XYUser`'s properties are merged into its return value using the `-mtl_dictionaryByAddingEntriesFromDictionary:` category method.
-- `name` is implicityly mapped to a key of the same name in the JSON representation.
+- `name` is implicitly mapped to a key of the same name in the JSON representation.
 - `createdAt` is converted to its snake case equivalent.
 - `meUser` is not serialized into JSON.